cg-alves/CGA-Plugin-Helper/src/plugin-helper/README.txt

 * Use of Wordpress API to provide seamless integration.

 You can check out the source code, submit patches, improvements or translations, and report bugs at the project's github page: https://github.com/cg-alves/Pragmatica-Plugin-Helper.

+Warning: This plugin makes use of PHP Sessions and MAY break caching.

 == Installation ==